-Figure 4 The opening screen when installing ES1.
+Figure 4: The opening screen when installing ES2.

-Figure 5 The window where you will need to provide the installation directory.
+Figure 5: The window where you will need to provide the installation directory.

-- 7. The installation then continues and asks for the mail tool to use to send bugs.
-If you are not certain what to put leave it as is (default is mailhost). - 8.
-The installation then prompts for the type of demo projects to install (see Figure 6).
+7. The installation then continues and asks for the mail tool to use to send bugs.
+If you are not certain what to put leave it as is; the default is mailhost (screenshot not shown).

+8. The installation then prompts for the type of demo projects to install (see Figure 6).
 These are demo projects for Source Navigator, and it is up to you to make a choice.
-They are not essential for ES1 tool.
+They are not essential for the ES2 tool.

-Figure 6 The window where you can select demo projects for SN
+Figure 6: The window where you can select demo projects for SN.

 9. The installation proceeds and shows a message to add the installation directory to the environment variable PATH when finished (Figure 7).
-If you want to have an easy access to the tool from any directory, it is useful to set PATH in the command line (Figure 8), or modify the startup file of your shell to add ES1 to your PATH.
-Setting PATH in the command line is local only to that terminal.
-If you want to set PATH to be the same for every terminal window, you should edit .bashrc file found in your home directory (using Emacs as editor, for instance) by adding the line which sets PATH (see Figure 9).
-The change will take effect with the next terminal opened.
+If you want to have easy access to the tool from any directory, it is useful to set PATH.
+If you want PATH to take effect only locally to the current terminal window you should set it in the command line (Figure 8).
+If you want it to take effect in every newly created terminal, you should create or modify the startup file of your shell to add ES2 to your PATH.
+In order to do this, you should edit the .bashrc file found in your home directory (using the Emacs as editor, for instance) by adding the line which sets PATH (see Figure 9).

-Figure 7 The screen informing the user to modify the PATH environment variable.
+Figure 7: The screen informing the user to modify the PATH environment variable.